open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 default, all signals will be logged and persisted on every sample.
 There will be one file generated per simulator (simulation model).
 This can quickly lead to a large amount of data being stored, so it is recommended to specify which signals to log using the configurable log format as described [here](../libcosim/logging).

-cosim supports a basic configuration containing specific signals to be logged from any simulator model via an XML file.
+There is support for a basic configuration containing specific signals to be logged from any simulator model via an XML file.
 This file must be named "LogConfig.xml"
 (include the camel casing) and placed in the same folder as the configuration.
 See more details on [libcosim.](../libcosim/logging)

 [back to top](./user-guide#user-guide)